ptypecolorss/google-chrome-extension-HoloSubtitles/README.md

 Hooray, you've installed my extension!

-If you "don't trust" my servers, you can go to the folder HoloServ! after unzipping archive and read instruction inside this folder
+If you don't "trust" my servers, you can go to the HoloServ! after unpacking the archive and read the instructions inside this folder

 Enjoy!